 Campaigns can be broadly categorized into three types:

-The concept of time driven campaigns implies a form of campaign which centers around specific timed events.
-These events are most usually in the form of emails.
-These email events can be defined to be triggered after a delay of a predefined number of days or on a specific date in the future.
+Time driven Campaigns are the type of Campaigns that center around specific timed events.
+These events can be anything, but are usually in the form of Emails.
+For instance, you can choose to trigger such Email events after a delay of a predefined number of days or on a specific date in the future.

-A second type of campaign is the contact driven campaign.
-These are campaigns which trigger events based on interactions from the contact.
-These can occur as a result of the contact landing on a certain page, opening an email, spending a specified amount of time on a website, or any number of other activities.
-The response to these actions would be an email sent either immediately or at some point in the future.
+Contact driven Campaigns are used to trigger events based on interactions with specific Contacts.
+These interactions can occur as a result of the Contact landing on a certain Page, opening an Email, spending a specified amount of time on a website, or any other activities.
+Such Campaigns can be set up to respond to these actions typically by sending an Email to the Contact either immediately or at a specific time in future.

-Obviously you are not limited to creating either one kind of campaign or another separately.
-Mautic allows you to create campaigns which consist of both time driven items as well as contact driven actions.
-This powerful mixed campaign means actions will be driven by both specific dates or after specific timeframes as well as actions taken by a contact directly (as mentioned above).
+Mautic allows you to create Campaigns which consist a mix of both time driven Campaigns as well as Contact driven actions.
+This powerful mixed Campaign strategy means that actions will be driven by both specific dates or after specific timeframes as well as actions taken by a Contact directly.

-Email actions have been mentioned specifically as a particular use case, however there are many other responses the system can take.
-Other actions can include automatic assignment to a new segment, assigning a new point value, or an integration into a CRM or other system.
+Campaigns can trigger a variety of actions.
+Email actions are mentioned in the above Campaign types only as an example.
+The other actions that a Campaign can trigger include automatic assignment to a new Segment, assigning a new Point value, or pushing into an integration into a CRM or other systems.